justinbarias/justinbarias.github.io/wip/2017-09-06-VSTS-Azure-Kubernetes-NetCore.markdown

 Now, I could start slow, purely talk about Kubernetes basics, or maybe talk about dotnetcore and how to docker-ize it.
 But I believe that any piece of tech only delivers value in one place, and no, that's not in your dev machine nor the Git repo.
 It's in production.

 Hence, I'd like to take you on the journey of building a build/release pipeline for running .NET core in **production systems** on a Kubernetes cluster.

-This will be a 3-part series:
+Strap in, as this will be a long ride!
-Part 1 will be .NET core, docker basics and stuff, some container best practices.
-Part 2 will be about Azure Container Services,  Kubernetes, talking about key concepts like Pods, Services, and YAML IaC files, and putting it all together
-Part 3 will be about VSTS, setting up the build agent, build & release pipelines.

-Strap in, here's part 1!

 Scaffolding using Yeoman
 =======================